Vice President for Communications and Marketing and

 Jay Hershenson serves as Vice President for Communications and Marketing and Senior Advisor to the President at Queens College of The City University of New York (CUNY).
-Previously, he served as CUNY Senior Vice Chancellor for University Relations and Secretary of the Board of Trustees.
+Previously, he served for 32 years as a CUNY Vice Chancellor, then Senior Vice Chancellor for University Relations -- longest serving Vice Chancellor in CUNY history -- and concurrently as Secretary of the Board of Trustees for 13 years.
 He has worked in senior administrative positions at the University for almost four decades.

 He received an M.A. in Urban Studies (1986) and a B.A. in Communications, Arts and Sciences and University Administration (1976) from Queens College, CUNY, after transferring from Queensborough Community College, CUNY.
 He was an adjunct faculty member in the Queens College and Hunter College Departments of Political Science.
 In 1974, he was elected and re-elected in 1975 to serve as the Chairperson of the University Student Senate of CUNY and became the first elected student trustee on the University’s Board of Trustees.